SaschaWillems/ModernVkTriangle/README.md

 > **Note:** Another Vulkan struct member you're going to see often is `pNext`.
 This can be used to create a linked list of structures that are passed into a function call.
 It's often used to pass extension structures.
 The driver then uses the `sType` member of each structure in that list to identify said structure's type.

-We also need a queue to submit our commands to, which we can now request from the device we just created:
+We also need a queue to submit our graphics commands to, which we can now request from the device we just created:

 ```cpp
 vkGetDeviceQueue(device, queueFamily, 0, &queue);